TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-04-06-how-to-find-dead-symfony-routes.md

     But when dealing with legacy code, knowing **dead routes will save you dozens of hours in refactoring**.
 tweet: "New Post on #php 🐘 blog: How to Find Dead #Symfony Routes"
 tweet_image: "/assets/images/posts/2019/spaceflow_10_points/13.png"

+updated_since: "April 2020"
+updated_message: |
+    Route visit table structure has changed and new command `show-dead-routes` was added.
 ---

 ## Why are Dead Routes Important for Your Code?